You are participating in Ende Gelaende. What are the legal consequences you might be facing?

 Different regulations, risks and options apply to different groups of people.
 Please read section 6 in the legal aid booklet.

 Any questions left?

-The legal team will be present on the camp from Monday on.
-You can come see us at our tent and talk to us or attend one of our info event if you have any questions.
+Feel free to contact us at email@example.com – please be patient with us; we may need some time to give you a competent answer.
+The legal team will be present at the camp.
+You can come see us at our tent and talk to us or attend one of our info events if you have any questions.